Sindhujakamban/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Result:
-Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming.
+Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming